HDR Examinations - FAQs for staff

 These criteria are also available in the appropriate section of HDR Examinations.

-It is the responsibility of the principal supervisor to contact potential examiners and that of the Head of School to formally endorse the nomination.
+It is the responsibility of the principal supervisor to contact potential examiners and that of the Head of Academic Unit to formally endorse the nomination.

 However, candidates should be encouraged to discuss potential examiners with their supervisor(s).

-No. You can save and exit at any time before you submit your final nominations.
+No. You can save and exit at any time before you submit your final nominations but you must enter all four examiners before you can submit the form for approval.

 No. All communications in relation to the examination must be conducted via an HDR Adviser in Deakin Research.